 At home, some dogs love broccoli, and some love raspberries.

 This is self-selection, and we at Dog Cancer Vet suspect that this is not simply a matter of them liking the taste, it’s also because they know the nutrients in these foods are good for them.
 Scientists call this zoopharmacognosy, and it’s fascinating.

-So, when it comes to the dog cancer diet, one dog may want Brussels sprouts while his companion doesn’t … because the first dog needs Brussels sprouts, and his buddy doesn’t!
+So, when it comes to the dog cancer diet, one dog may want Brussels sprouts while his companion doesn’t.
+This may be because the first dog needs Brussels sprouts, and his buddy doesn’t!

-The ingrained wisdom of self-election has allowed our dogs and many other species (including humans) to thrive for thousands of years in the wild.
+The ingrained wisdom of self-selection has allowed our dogs and many other species to thrive for thousands of years in the wild.
 Back when humans were hunter/gatherers, we used very similar wisdom to select food for ourselves, too.

-So when we present our dog with a mix of many different ingredients, he may refuse it because there is one ingredient that he does not need.
+So when we present our dog with a mix of many different ingredients, he may refuse the mix because there is just one ingredient that he does not need.
 Since he can’t eat the mix without also eating this one food, he refuses it all.

 Inappetance: Lack of Appetite

 Like us, if our dog does not feel well, he simply may not feel like eating.
 Some cancer treatments can have an upsetting effect on the digestion, and general discomfort can put anyone off their food.
 (Think of the last time you had a headache — did you feel like eating?)

 Our dogs are programmed that when eating and digesting something that doesn’t feel good, they don’t eat.
 It’s really that simple.